Interacters/tri2changes/MediaBiasChanges/review.md

 College Board Component A Requirements: Performance Rater Overview
 The Performance Rater collects student self-assessments (ratings 1-5), stores responses in a database, calculates class averages, and provides personalized feedback with educational resources.
+It allows users to submit ratings through a frontend interface.
+Those inputs are sent to a backend system that processes and stores the data.
+The program then analyzes the collected ratings and displays aggregated results back to the user.
+This demonstrates College Board requirements by using input, data storage, processing, and output working together in one system.

 | Requirement | Location | Specific Code Lines | Explanation |
 |-------------|----------|---------------------|-------------|